Top

 San Marcos Child Custody Attorney

-Ready Protect Your Rights & Your Children
+Ready to Protect Your Rights & Your Children in Texas

 Navigating the complexities of child custody can be one of the most challenging and emotionally charged aspects of a divorce or separation.
 At Cofer & Connelly, PLLC, we understand the profound impact these decisions have on your family's future.
 As your dedicated San Marcos child custody attorney, we are committed to providing compassionate, knowledgeable, and effective legal representation to help you achieve the best possible outcome for your children.

-Contact us today at (512) 991-0576 to request a free consultation.
+Contact us today at (512) 991-0576 to request a free consultation with our child custody lawyer in San Marcos.

-What is Child Custody?
+What Is Child Custody?

 Child custody refers to the legal and practical relationship between a parent and their child.
 This relationship encompasses various aspects, including the responsibility to care for the child, make decisions on their behalf, and provide financial support.
 In Texas, child custody is often referred to as "conservatorship," which includes both managing conservatorship (the right to make significant decisions about the child's life) and possessory conservatorship (the right to physical possession and access to the child).